Notary Public for a Specific County

 delivered to the probate judge within 30 days.

-What is the penalty for failure to deliver notary’s register to probate judge on demand?
+What is the penalty for failure to deliver the Notary’s register to the Probate Judge on demand?

 public, has the register kept by the notary, refuses, on demand, to deliver the register to the probate

 judge shall, on conviction, be fined not less than $100.00.

 What is the Penalty for performing a Notarial Act without a Commission or an Expired Commission?

 Any person performs a notarial act without being a notary or after their commission has expired, they